Uncanny Magazine Issue Three

 Episode 3B: Editors’ Introduction, Sarah Pinsker’s “When the Circus Lights Down” (read by C.S.E.
 Cooney), M Sereno’s “The Eaters” (read by Amal El–Mohtar), and an interview with Sarah Pinsker conducted by Deborah Stanish.

-About The Cover Artist: Carrie Ann Baade
+About Our Cover Artist: Carrie Ann Baade

 Carrie Ann Baade is an internationally emerging artist whose surreal oil paintings are rich with allegorical meta–narratives inspired by spirit, literature, and art history.
 She has exhibited widely with the Pop Surrealists and her paintings have been featured in Metamorphosis, a survey of the top contemporary Visionary Surrealists including Ernst Fuchs, Alex Grey, Amanda Sage, and Kris Kuksi.